George Pataki: Health care

 Under the Pataki Administration a number of new health care programs were created focusing on expanding care to the state's poorest citizens.

 In 1999, Governor Pataki signed into law comprehensive health care legislation that provided health insurance coverage, under Family Health Plus, to lower income adults who do not have health insurance through their employers.

 Child Health plus greatly expanded coverage for poorer families with children under 19 who did not qualify for Medicaid.
 By 2001, 530,000 children had been enrolled in the program.
 Family Health Plus would expand insurance coverage even further, offering free insurance to families and single adults who had too much income to be covered by Medicaid but could not afford insurance.
 Pataki also increased the affordability and availability of medication for seniors under New York's EPIC program by lowering fees and expanding eligibility.
-New York's 2003 ban on smoking in public places was passed and signed into law under the Pataki administration in the hopes that it would promote better health in New York and reduce health care cost overtime.
-Accessing his twelve years in office, The New York Times ran an editorial praising his work on health care.
+New York's 2003 ban on smoking in public places was passed and signed into law under the Pataki administration in the hopes that it would promote better health in New York and reduce health care cost over time.
+Assessing his twelve years in office, The New York Times ran an editorial praising his work on health care.